 [Joke about stroking wood goes here]

-TL;DR cool shit, definitely a worthy day trip.
+TL;DR cool stuff, definitely a worthy day trip.
 Now, on to how to get there!

-How to get to Mtskheta from Tbilisi in the cheapest way possible
+How to get to Mtskheta from Tbilisi on a budget

 Your journey begins with getting to the Didube bus station in Tbilisi.
-Take the metro to Didube for 0.50 GEL (it’s a flat rate regardless of distance).
+Go to your nearest metro station, and take the metro to Didube for 0.50 GEL (it’s a flat rate regardless of distance).

 Once there, exit the metro and head through a tunnel out into the market/bus area.
 There will be plenty of taxi drivers, marshrutka (minibus) drivers, and random drivers of questionable origins milling about.
 Ignore the drivers that tell you there are no marshrutky going, or that they can do it cheaper.
 They’ll probably be telling you this in Russian anyway, so if you don’t know any Russian, it will be even easier to ignore them!
 Joy!